 The centre has the exciting potential to bring researchers from different disciplines together to tackle the challenging public health problems of physical inactivity and obesity.
 This is urgent and important as we can’t solve these complex problems from the health sector alone.

 The PhysicaL Activity NETwork (PLANET) brings together key researchers from eight University of Sydney faculties to develop a knowledge hub, as well as collaborative research and teaching around physical activity.
+Join the PLANET network.

 Theme leader: Professor Adrian Bauman